shoval-ba/S-wear-store/README.md

 # S-wear-store

-A store of clothes for women , men , kids and plus size.
+A store of clothes for women :dress: men :necktie: kids :shirt: and plus size :womans_clothes:.

 To buy in my web click [Here](https://s-wear-store.herokuapp.com/). :point_left: